3dgeo-heidelberg/4DGeo/README.md

 For using this Web-Application, there are two options:

 - Use the standard app with all its functionalities via the Github Pages URL
 - Fork this repository and customize contents and features to you liking.
-Inside the ```/public``` folder are some configurations and html files for easy accessibility.
+Inside the ```/public``` folder is also the `config.json` for easy accessibility.
 After customizing, you can easily host your own Github Pages with your repo and your changes are live at your own URL!

 ## Contributing